Creating SigNoz Alerts with Terraform

 If the resource is defined correctly, you will see the message: Success!
 The configuration is valid.

-In case you get any error, fix your definition by referencing the console output:
+In case you encounter any errors, fix your definition by referencing the console output:

 Error message returned from `terraform validate`